3 FAM 8320

 (State Only)

 c.
-No employee may exercise general supervision (as defined above) over a relative.
-Moreover, no employee may, with respect to a relative, sign or approve any official actions directly affecting a relative, including but not limited to appointment affidavits and personnel actions.
-An employee may not grant security clearances, certify time and attendance records, approve travel, or certify payments; initiate, participate in, or approve awards or disciplinary actions; prepare or approve job descriptions; establish work requirements; act as a certifying or contracting officer on documents which are signed by a relative; approve official documents (such as passports or visas) prepared by a relative; or otherwise have a working relationship which has or gives the appearance of having direction or control over the duties, assignment, promotion, or career of a relative.
+No employee may exercise general supervision (as defined above) over a relative, except in the limited circumstances provided by 3 FAM 8325 and 3 FAM 8326(e).
+Employees may not sign or approve any official actions directly affecting a relative, including but not limited to appointment affidavits and personnel actions.
+An employee may not grant security clearances, certify time and attendance records, approve travel, or certify payments; initiate, participate in, or approve awards or disciplinary actions; prepare or approve job descriptions; establish work requirements; act as a certifying or contracting officer on documents which are signed by a relative; or approve official documents (such as passports or visas) prepared by a relative.

-e.
+d.
 An employee and a relative may not be placed into positions that would require reconfiguration of lines of supervision and work processes in such a manner as would be reasonably expected to have an adverse effect on the mission of the government or other employees.

-3 FAM 8327 ANTI-NEPOTISM REVIEW PROCEDURES
+3 FAM 8328 ANTI-NEPOTISM REVIEW PROCEDURES

 (State Only)